makerdao/mips/MIP4/MIP4c2-Subproposals/MIP4c2-SPXX.md

 This change should be valid for an amendment as the changes are limited in scope to a single process defined completely in MIP41.

-This change should not impact any any other MIPs.
+This change should not impact any other MIPs.

 ### Amended MIPs and Components
 - Amended MIP41c3 - Minor fix of wording to clarify that Governance Facilitators determine whether any exercised Facilitator Governance Powers are related to the relevant Core Unit.